 Live online worship will permanently remain an option moving forward.
 Our services will continue to be live streamed from the sanctuary, and the video remains available on our site to watch later as well.
 These are available on YouTube.
 Please share!

 We will continue to host a drive-thru communion station in the parking lot of Faith United from 10:15-10:45 AM each 1st and 3rd Sunday of the month for those who worship online and wish to receive the Sacrament of Holy Communion.

-- If you are not feeling well, have a cough, fever, or sore throat or have had one in the past 14 days, or have been exposed to COVID-19 in the past 14 days, please worship from home.
+As before, if you are not feeling well, have a cough, fever, or sore throat or have had one in the past 14 days, or have been exposed to COVID-19 in the past 14 days, please worship from home.
 We are still one body of Christ, even when we aren’t physically gathered.

-- The offering will be collected in a plate next to the bulletins on your way in and out of the sanctuary, in lieu of passing the plate.
+The offering will be collected in a plate next to the bulletins on your way in and out of the Sanctuary, in lieu of passing the plate.